jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 # Overview
-The Jenkins verify-status-reporter plugin allows Jenkins to publish test reports to Gerrit instances that are using the [Gerrit verify-status plugin].
+The Jenkins Gerrit Verify Status Reporter plugin allows Jenkins to publish test reports to Gerrit instances that are using the [Gerrit verify-status plugin].

 # Reqiurements
  * Gerrit ver 2.13+